Nick Ross (footballer, born 1991): Inverness Caledonian Thistle

 Ross started his 2013–14 season with an 'assist' for Aaron Doran, in a 2–2 draw against Celtic on 24 August 2013.
-Following the departure of Terry Butcher, Ross scored his first goal of the season, in a 2–0 win over Hibernian on 9 November 2013.
-In the fourth round of Scottish Cup, Ross scored another, in a 4–0 win over Greenock Morton.

-Then, in the semi-final of Scottish League Cup against Hearts, Ross came on as a substitute in the last few minutes and scored a dramatic equaliser, sending the match into extra-time.
-He then converted the fourth penalty in the subsequent penalty shoot-out, helping Inverness to win and reach the final.

-A few weeks later, on 18 February 2014, Ross scored in a 2–0 win over Stranraer to send Inverness through to the next round of the Scottish Cup.
-He played in the final of the Scottish League Cup, when he came on as a substitute for Marley Watkins in the 80th minute.
-Ross then converted the fourth penalty in the penalty shoot-out, as Inverness CT lost 4–2 on penalties, after extra-time, against Aberdeen.
+Manager Butcher said that Ross is an important member of the team.
+Since the start of the 2013–14 season, he quickly regained his first team place, playing in the left–wing position.
+Following the departure of Terry Butcher, Ross scored his first goal of the season from a penalty, in a 2–0 win over Hibernian on 9 November 2013.
+On 30 November 2013, he scored his second goal of the season, in a 4–0 win over Greenock Morton in the fourth round of Scottish Cup.
+In the semi-final of Scottish League Cup against Heart of Midlothian, Ross came on as a substitute in the last few minutes and scored a dramatic equaliser, sending the match into extra-time and then converted the fourth penalty in the subsequent penalty shoot-out, helping Inverness Caledonian Thistle to win and reach the final.
+On 18 February 2014, he scored his fourth goal of the season, in a 2–0 win over Stranraer to send the club through to the next round of the Scottish Cup.
+In the Scottish League Cup final against Aberdeen, Ross came on as a substitute for Marley Watkins in the 80th minute, and played all the way to extra-time, leading to penalty shootout, where he converted the fourth penalty in the shoot-out, as Inverness Caledonian Thistle lost 4–2 on penalties.
+However, Ross was predominantly used as a substitute by new manager John Hughes in the second half of the season.
+At the end of the 2013–14 season, he made thirty–nine appearances and scoring four times in all competitions.

-Ross was predominantly used as a substitute by new manager John Hughes.
-Despite this, he stated his desire to sign a new contract with the club and fight to regain his place in the team.
-Ross continued to be mainly used as a substitute in the 2014/15 season.
-One of those substitute appearances was in the 2015 Scottish Cup Final, in which Ross replaced Marley Watkins during time added on at the end of the match.
-At the end of the season, he left Inverness under freedom of contract.
+Ahead of the 2014–15 season, Ross stated his desire to sign a new contract with Inverness Caledonian Thistle and fight to regain his place in the team.
+He continued to be mainly used as a substitute throughout the 2014–15 season.
+On 10 January 2015, Ross played a role against Kilmarnock when he set up two goals, in a 2–1 win.
+On 24 January 2015, Ross scored his first goal of the season, in a 2–0 win against Hamilton Academical.
+On 21 February 2015, he scored his second goal of the season, in a 3–3 draw against Kilmarnock.
+During the same month, Ross began talks with the club over a new contract.
+He came on as a 74th-minute substitute against Celtic in the Scottish Cup semi-final and played all the way to extra time to help Inverness Caledonian Thistle win 3–2 to reach the final.
+On 16 May 2015, Ross scored his third goal of the season, in a 3–0 win against Dundee United.
+In the Scottish Cup Final, he came on as a late substitute for Marley Watkins during time added on at the end of the match, as the club beat Falkirk a 2–1 to win their first ever Scottish Cup Final.
+At the end of the 2014–15 season, Ross made thirty–two appearances and scoring three times in all competitions.
+Following this, he left Inverness Caledonian Thistle under freedom of contract.